Living Long Enough to See It: Finland's Electricity Costs Can Be Negative

 You can pay to upgrade to different types of energy

-I specifically checked the source of our household's electricity.
-Since we chose the default package, the vast majority comes from fossil fuels and peat:
+I also checked our household's default mix.
+Since we are on the basic package, most of it comes from fossil fuels and peat:

 Our household is on the default package, and the source ratio can also be checked